 Section 3 : Development of the Chairman of the Executive Committee

-The remuneration of directors is comparable with the industry level and reflects the experience, duties, accountability and responsibilities, as well as expected contributions of each director.
-Directors who are assigned to more tasks and has more duties and responsibilities, such as being a member of a committee, should receive additional remuneration as appropriate.
+The remuneration of directors is comparable with the level of that of other listed companies in the industry in which the Company operates and reflects the experience, obligations, scope of work, accountability and responsibilities, and expected contributions from each director.
+Directors who are assigned to more duties and responsibilities, such as being members of committees, shall receive appropriate additional compensation as well.

 7.1 The Board encourages and facilitates training and educating for those involved in corporate governance of the Company, such as directors, members of the audit committee, executives, Corporate Secretary, etc., to assist them to continuously improve their performance.
 Training and educating can be done internally or through the use of the services of external institutions.